On Strict Higher C*-categories: Strict Involutive Higher Categories

-The strict 1-category $[\Qs]$ contains a disjoint copy of each 1-quiver of the original family and can be used to ``strictify'' the usual composition of spans obtaining a strict 1-category of 1-quivers.
+The strict 1-category $[\Qs]$ contains a disjoint copy of each 1-span of the original family and can be used to ``strictify'' the usual composition of spans obtaining a strict 1-category of 1-spans.